incrediblecrab/apple-os-documentation/documentation/PermissionKit.md

 - **AskError** - An error that can occur when asking someone to send a communication permission question.

 ---

-**Beta Software**

-This documentation contains preliminary information about an API or technology in development.
-This information is subject to change, and software implemented according to this documentation should be tested with final operating system software.

 *Source: [Apple Developer Documentation](https://developer.apple.com/documentation/PermissionKit)*